linneaes/eco_genomics/population_genomics/popgen_notes.md

 vcf.div.MHplot$V2 = as.numeric(vcf.div.MHplot$V2) makes the variable into its number version suggestiveline = shows a cutoff line at a certain quantile of the data
 ```

+### 09-24 Diversity Differentiation Cont.

+Outliers on the Manhattan plot may be genes of interest potentially due to selection.

+tidy operations use %\>% as a pipe for results into the next step

+!= does not equal

+& combines things (ex. filter(value!=0 & value \<0.25)

+We created a long format of the Regions and then processed them into a histogram using ggplot to show Hs values.
+The graph shows how many SNPs are counted at a value of Hs, and the high number of 0s suggests no polymorphism at that site (only one allele present across all the samples)